agiallombardo/TA-Upgrade-Example/TA-cisco_umbrella/README.md

 1. Install the add-on on the Search Head.
 A Splunk Restart may be required, you may also attempt a debug refresh.
 2. Configure the AWS Input to scrape your OpenDNS S3 bucket;
 2a.
 One Input: If you scrape the entire bucket, you NEED to use sourcetype "opendns:s3" 2b.
 Multiple Inputs: If you want more control over the buckets being scraped, this add-on supports multiple inputs.
-There are three types of logs sent by Umbrella OpenDNS; "/proxylogs/", "/dnslogs/", and "/iplogs/".
+There are three types of logs sent by Umbrella OpenDNS; "/proxylogs/", "/dnslogs/", "/firewalllogs/", "/auditlogs/" and "/iplogs/".
 Each input should use exactly one of those prefixes.
-The respective sourcetypes for those prefixes are as follows; "opendns:dnslogs", "opendns:proxy" and "opendns:iplogs".
+The respective sourcetypes for those prefixes are as follows; "opendns:dnslogs", "opendns:proxy", "opendns:firewalllogs", "opendns:auditlogs" and "opendns:iplogs".
 3. Verify data is coming in and you are seeing the proper field extractions by searching the data.
 + Example Search: index=awsindexyouchose sourcetype=opendns:\* | dedup sourcetype